kristoffer-dyrkorn/flightsimulator/README.md

 Right joystick controls both aileron and elevator.
 Lower left and right front buttons regulate throttle.

 Rendering and keyboard control should work on all modern desktop browsers.
-Rendering should work on mobile browsers as well, but no aircraft control has yet been implemented.
+Rendering should work on mobile browsers as well, but aircraft control has not yet been implemented.